Guide to the Ichetucknee River

 Complete Guide to the Ichetucknee River

 The Ichetucknee River is a spring fed, pristine river in north central Florida.
 Thousands of people visit the river and springs each year.
-Activities include tubing, hiking, wildlife viewing, picnicking, swimming, canoeing, snorkeling and scuba cave diving.
+Common activities include tubing, hiking, wildlife viewing, picnicking, swimming, canoeing, snorkeling and scuba cave diving.
+We have created a picture guide to tubing down the river so you know what to expect.
 The whole 6 miles of the river average 20 feet wide, 8 feet deep and lie within the boundaries of Ichetucknee Springs State Park.
+Camping can be found near the park, but not inside of it.
+We also have a lot of information about the state park and the area's history.

 The headspring (Ichetucknee Springs) of the Ichetucknee River